TimZoet/cppql-manual/typed_table/queries/select.rst

     sql::TypedTable<int32_t, float, ...> table(...);
     const auto col1 = table.col<1>();

-    // Prepare object to select first 2 columns of all rows
-    // where 2nd column is in the range 10-20.
+    // Prepare object to select first 2 columns of all rows where 2nd column is in the range 10-20. auto select = table.select<0, 1>(
-    auto select = table.select<0, 1>(col1 >= 10 && col1 <= 20, sql::BindParameters::All);
+        col1 >= 10 && col1 <= 20,
+        std::nullopt,
+        std::nullopt,
+        sql::BindParameters::All
+    );

 After construction, the object can be iterated over one or more times to retrieve the results.